-14Id.
+$^{14}$ Id.
 As explained below, in responding to the instant motion, Plaintiff now argues that she in fact alleged further harassment.

-was therefore "left with the purely legal question" whether Plaintiff must allege that further harassment actually occurred after the funding recipient was on notice of the initial harassment, or whether it was enough that she alleged KSU's deliberate indifference made her liable or vulnerable to further harassment and deprived her of educational access.
+therefore "left with the purely legal question" whether Plaintiff must allege that further harassment actually occurred after the funding recipient was on notice of the initial harassment, or whether it was enough that she alleged KSU's deliberate indifference made her liable or vulnerable to further harassment and deprived her of educational access.
 The Court found that Plaintiff presented a plausible Title IX claim by alleging KSU's deliberate indifference made her liable or vulnerable to further harassment and deprived her of educational access, and the Court rejected KSU's contention that Plaintiff needed to allege that she indeed suffered further harassment after her report.

-The Court finds that the issue of whether Plaintiff must plead that she suffered actual further harassment after she reported her sexual assaults to KSU is a controlling question of law.
-If Plaintiff must indeed allege actual further harassment as a discrete element, her Title IX claim fails because Plaintiff did not allege actual further harassment, but instead alleged and argued that KSU's lack of response made her "liable or vulnerable" to harassment and deprived her of access to educational opportunities.16
+The Court finds that the issue of whether Plaintiff must plead that she suffered actual further harassment after she reported her sexual assault to KSU is a controlling question of law.
+If Plaintiff must indeed allege actual further harassment as a discrete element, her Title IX claim fails because Plaintiff did not allege actual further harassment, but instead alleged and argued that KSU's lack of response made her "liable or vulnerable" to harassment and deprived her of access to educational opportunities.

-Plaintiff argues in response to KSU's motion for certificate of appeal that she in fact did allege further harassment after her report of assault, "including harassment online through social media channels, the immediate disclosure of her report of rape to the assailants, . . . and without consent disclosing her full name and details of the assaults to K-State students in its fraternities."
-Plaintiff did not make this argument in responding to KSU's motion to dismiss, but instead argued that she need only allege KSU's deliberate indifference made her liable or
+Plaintiff argues in response to KSU's motion for certificate of appeal that she in fact did allege further harassment after her report of assault, including allegations concerning "the fear she experienced sharing a campus with the assailant, living in a state of hypervigilance," and her encounter with "T.R., the student who left her in his room, with the assailant hiding in his closet, for her to be raped, which caused her to experience intense panic and hysterical crying."
+Plaintiff did not make this argument in responding to KSU's motion to dismiss, but instead argued that she need only allege KSU's deliberate indifference made her liable or vulnerable to harassment.
+The Court therefore did not address whether these allegations met the definition of further harassment in ruling on the motion to dismiss.